pallets/jinja/docs/switching.rst

     with optional additional configuration.

 Automatic unicode conversion
-    Jinja1 performed automatic conversion of bytestrings in a given encoding into unicode objects.
-This conversion is no longer implemented as it was inconsistent as most libraries are using the regular Python ASCII bytestring to Unicode conversion.
+    Jinja1 performed automatic conversion of byte-strings in a given encoding into unicode objects.
+This conversion is no longer implemented as it was inconsistent as most libraries are using the regular Python ASCII byte-string to Unicode conversion.
 An application powered by Jinja2 *has to* use unicode internally everywhere or make sure that Jinja2 only gets unicode strings passed.